 How do you get a bus ticket for the Faisal Movers bus from Lahore to Islamabad?

 I admit I was a little skeptical when our friendly guide told us you don’t need to book in advance.
-And instead, just turn up at the Faisal Movers bus terminal in Lahore.
+Instead, he said just turn up at the Faisal Movers bus terminal in Lahore.

 The Faisal Movers Bus Terminal is operated by Abdullah Travels in Lahore.

 We got a taxi to the bus terminal from our hotel and arrived at 12:20pm.
-The next available Business Class bus was at 2:00pm.
-And it was great!
+The next available Business Class bus from Lahore to Islamabad was at 2:00pm – and it was great!

-I do suggest however that you turn up earlier.
+However, I do suggest that you turn up earlier for a morning bus.
 We had had far too many late nights and didn’t get up early.

 Normally for big travel days we always try to travel in the morning so that we are on the road early and have time to get to our hotel and get check in while its daylight.

-Faisal Movers Buses offers two classes of bus ticket from Lahore to Islamabad.
+Faisal Movers Bus offers two classes of bus ticket from Lahore to Islamabad:

 - Executive Class